TENANTS LEGAL CENTER

-When values were soaring, many California landlords have taken advantage of the increases in the values of their apartment buildings by turning the units into condominiums and selling them.
+When home values rise, it becomes attractive for landlords or developers to convert apartments to condominiums.
 To understand why, let's do the math.
-A 10 unit apartment building may be worth one million dollars (as an apartment building).
-After the same building is converted to 10 individual condos, each unit may sell for $200,000.00 or more.
-10 units times 200,000 each is two million dollars.
-Therefore the building just doubled in value by converting it!
-Even with permits, renovations and costs of the sales, the building becomes worth so much more than it was as an apartment.
-The downturn in the economy since 2007 has slowed this practice down significantly but they are still out there and will probably come back during an economic recovery.
+An 8 unit apartment building may be worth $1,000,000 (as an apartment building).
+After the same building is converted to 8 individual condos, each unit may sell for $350,000 or more.
+8 units times $350,000 each is $2,800,000, almost triple.
+Even with permits, renovations and costs of the sales, the building could become worth so much more than it was as an apartment.
+The downturn in real estate values since 2007 slowed this practice down significantly BUT after 2013, condominium conversion activity started to rise again.

 Tenant notice requirements:

 Remember these laws are complex and simply reading or researching codes will not protect you.
 If you want to know what your rights are as a tenant, you are urged to promptly seek legal advice from an attorney of your choice experienced in these matters.

 California law for San Diego is applied in these pages.
 Such laws may or may not be applicable in other jurisdictions.
 The information provided herein is of a general nature and is not intended to be taken as specific legal advice.
 For legal advice in a particular situation, promptly consult with an appropriate attorney.